lambdalabs-eu1-webchat/webchat-documentation/README.md

 **Feature Name:**

 **User access:**
 **2-3 User Stories:** As a **\_** I want to **\_\_\_** so that\***\*\_\*\***
 **What internal APIs will you build to implement this feature?**
 **Are there third party services, APIs, or platforms will you use to implement this feature?**
 **Have you considered using native frameworks?**
 **What are the costs and benefits of using the third party solution?**

-- Guests can scan a QR code that takes them to the chat application where they can talk with hotel staff.

 - Receptionists and Admins can log in to see pending conversations, chat to guests, and mark conversations as resolved.
 - Guests can give a 5 star rating with an optional message at the end of each chat.

 **Feature Name:**
 Ability to generate unique guest login codes on check in and deactivate on check out

 - **User access:**

   - Receptionist
   - admin
   - super admin